 Another reason your Venmo payment could be declined is if the payment note attached to it violated Venmo’s policies.
 To comply with financial regulations, Venmo prohibits certain types of transaction descriptions, even between consenting users.

-If your payment included a note referring to items like drugs, alcohol, weapons, or illegal services, Venmo’s automated systems may have flagged it for review and instantly declined the payment.
+If your payment included a note referring to items like drugs, alcohol, weapons (merchant services for guns), or illegal services, Venmo’s automated systems may have flagged it for review and instantly declined the payment.
 Some non-offensive terms can also erroneously trigger Venmo’s filters.
+Venmo does not provide payment services for high risk merchants or high risk industries.

-If your payment was declined due to the payment note, here’s how to fix it:
+Was your Venmo payment declined issue due to the payment note?
+Here’s how to fix it:

 However, if your account has now been flagged for a policy violation, you may need to confirm your identity with Venmo and explain the situation before the funds will be released.
 Venmo also reserves the right to permanently limit your account for repeated offenses.